top of page

 Because we understand that the well-being of people everywhere depends on energy.”

-Why choose those words?
+Why choose those particular words? ? ?

 â€‹

-Who doesn't want "energy"?
 Who doesn't like "conversation"?
+Who doesn't want "energy?

-This company "understands".
 How many deaths are caused by this "understanding" organization?

 And it's concerned about "well-being"?